'Cong won't move ahead with Rahul': Assam MLA resigns

 Thowra MLA Sushanta Borgohain and Manoj Dhanowar are other members of the team.

-Kurmi, a prominent member of the tea tribe community, is the son of former Congress minister late Rupam Kurmi, and has been elected from Mariani constituency since 2006.
+Kurmi, a prominent member of the tea tribe community, is the son of former Congress minister late Rupam Kurmi, and has been elected from Mariani constituency since 2006.—PTI